 I have one life to share, connect, and enrich the lives of those that both myself and my work comes into contact with.
 I continue chasing my most honest expression, and until found I see no reason to stop.

 b.
 1984, East Tennessee.
 Currently residing in New Orleans.

-Using pastels in an unconventional way to produce images with realistic elements on wood panels.
+Using a variety of media to produce images with realistic & surreal elements on wood panels.

-Key influences: Francis Bacon, Edward Hopper, Mark Rothko, and David Lynch.
+Key influences: Francis Bacon, Edward Hopper, Mark Rothko, Hilma af Klint, and David Lynch.